-Dark ruby in color with a purplish rim.
+Dark ruby in color with a short brick rim.

-Full bodied and smooth with medium acidity and long legs.
+Medium plus in body with medium acidity and long legs.
+Smooth and elegant.

-Long finish with round tannins and tangy cranberries.
+Long finish with fine grained tannins and tangy raspberries.

-I paired it with a charcuterie board of cheeses and meats.
+I paired it with a charcuterie board of meats and cheeses.

 15.1% alcohol by volume.

 Another @David L suggestion, which has become our mainstay at home - thanks again.
 Unbeatable in terms of quality, and expression of the Sauvignon Blanc.
 Lifted and lively, but in a controlled way.